 About the presenter:

-Karen Morton is a consultant and educator specializing in application optimization in both shoulder-to-shoulder consulting engagements and classroom settings.
-She is a Senior Technical Consultant for Enkitec, a global systems integrator specializing on the Oracle platform.
+Karen Morton is a consultant and educator specializing in Oracle performance optimization in both shoulder-to-shoulder consulting engagements and classroom settings.
+She is an Infrastructure Principal Director for Accenture Enkitec Group, a global systems integrator specializing on the Oracle platform.

-For over 25 years, Karen has worked in information technology.
-Starting as a mainframe programmer and developer, she has been a DBA, a data architect and now is a researcher, educator and consultant.
-Having used Oracle since the early 90's, she began teaching others how to use Oracle over 15 years ago.
+For almost 30 years, Karen has worked in information technology.
+Starting as a mainframe programmer and developer, she has been a DBA, a data architect and now is an author, researcher, educator and consultant.
+Having used Oracle since the early 90's, she began teaching others how to use Oracle almost 20 years ago.